CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-3--Propositions-as-Types.lagda.md

 implies¬¬ p = ?
 ```

-But, we cannot show that `¬ ¬ A impliesP A` in general!
+But, we cannot show that `¬ ¬ A → A` in general!

 ```
 -- Uncomment to try if you want!
--- impossible-implies¬¬ : ∀ {ℓ} (P : Type ℓ) → (¬ ¬ P) impliesP P
+-- impossible-¬¬implies : {ℓ : Level} (P : Type ℓ) → (¬ ¬ P) → P
--- impossible-implies¬¬ P nnp = {!!}
+-- impossible-¬¬implies P nnp = {!!}
 ```

 One way to understand the difference between `¬ ¬ P` and `P` is that
-we may think of `p : P` as giving *evidence* that the proposition `P`
+we think of `p : P` as giving *evidence* that the proposition `P`
-is true.
+holds.
 What `¬ ¬ P` says is that to assume `P` were false would be
-false, but this does not in itself produce any evidence for `P`.
+false, but this does not on its own conjure any evidence for `P`.
 This
-quirk of type theoretic logic makes it a "constructive" logic ---
+quirk of logic in type theory makes it a "constructive" logic ---
 there is a difference between providing (or "constructing") evidence
 for a proposition and proving that its falsehood would be absurd ---
 as opposed to the "classical" logic of the Booleans.

-It seems like we're at risk of `¬`s piling up endlessly, if the
+It seems that we're at risk of `¬`s piling up endlessly if the above
 implication only works in one direction.
 But in fact, as soon as we
 have three `¬`s, we can cancel two of them.